<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Love what you're reading?
 Get the latest email strategy and tips & stay in touch.

-There are certain situations where you may be eligible for a refund from GMass.
+There are certain, specific situations where you may be eligible for a refund from GMass.
 For example:

-You subscribed the wrong account, and now want a refund before you subscribe the correct account.
+• Incorrect email.
+You subscribed the wrong account and want a refund before subscribing with your correct email.

-When you initially subscribed, you chose a plan that was incompatible with your account type (Gmail or G Suite), and you were auto-adjusted into the correct plan, but don’t want to pay the higher price.
+• Plan adjustment.
+You initially subscribed to a plan that didn’t match your account type (Gmail vs. Google Workspace), were auto-adjusted into the correct plan, and don’t want to keep the higher-priced plan.

 See why 99% of users say they’ve had their best deliverability ever with GMass